You don't have to be a physicist to enjoy the energy, camaraderie and giddy thrill of discovery that radiates from this documentary about the search…

 Scout Tafoya is a blogger and filmmaker who writes for and edits the arts blog Apocalypse Now and directs both feature length and short films.Full Bio

-Brian Tallerico writes about television, film, video games, Blu-ray/DVD and entertainment news.
-He is Content Director for HollywoodChicago.com, Editor of Magill's Cinema Annual, and freelances for Film Threat, FearNet, and more.
+Brian Tallerico is the Assisrant Editor of RogerEbert.com, and writes for us about television and film.
+At other outlets, he writes about television, film, video games, Blu-ray/DVD and entertainment news.
+He is Editor of Magill's Cinema Annual, and freelances for Film Threat, FearNet, and more.
 You can follow him on Twitter @Brian_Tallerico.Full Bio